-Iowa follows the discretionary adult allocation formula detailed in C.F.R.
-20 § 683.120(2)(2).
-Seventy (70) percent of identified funds, after allowing for Governor's reserve funds per WIOA section 133(a)(1), will be allocated using the following federally prescribed formula:
+Following the Within State Allocations options detailed in WIOA section 133(b)(2) and C.F.R.
+20 § 683.120(d)(1), Iowa will utilize the formula allocation method to distribute adult funds to the local areas.
+All funds not reserved by the Governor in WIOA section 133(a) will be allocated using the following federally prescribed formula:

-- 33 1/3% of the funds are allocated on the basis of the number of disadvantaged adults in each local area compared to the total number of disadvantaged adults in the state; - 33 1/3% of the funds are allocated on the basis of the excess number of unemployed individuals in each local area compared to the total excess number of unemployed individuals in the state: - 33 1/3% of the funds are allocated on the basis of the number of unemployed individuals in areas of substantial unemployment in each local area compared to the total number of unemployed individuals in areas of substantial unemployment in the state.
+- 33 1/3% of the funds are allocated on the basis of the number of disadvantaged adults in each local area compared to the total number of disadvantaged adults in the state; - 33 1/3% of the funds are allocated on the basis of the excess number of unemployed individuals in each local area compared to the total excess number of unemployed individuals in the state; - 33 1/3% of the funds are allocated on the basis of the number of unemployed individuals in areas of substantial unemployment in each local area compared to the total number of unemployed individuals in areas of substantial unemployment in the state.